 Key Route Network

-An agreed Key Route Network (KRN) of local authority roads has been developed and identified in collaboration with the Constituent Authorities.
-The KRN is to be collaboratively managed and maintained by TfWM on behalf the WMCA.
-This will also be on behalf of the future West Midlands Mayor.
+A Key Route Network (KRN) of local authority roads has been developed and identified in collaboration with the combined authority's seven constituent authorities.
+The KRN is to be managed and maintained by TfWM on behalf the WMCA and the Mayor of the West Midlands.

-The KRN will serve the main strategic demand flows of people and freight across the metropolitan area, and provide connections to the national strategic road network.
-It will also serve large local flows which use main roads and will need to provide good access for businesses reliant on road transport.
+The KRN will serve the main routes people and freight moves across the metropolitan area, and provide connections to the national strategic road network.
+It will also serve local main roads and provide good access for businesses reliant on road transport.

 National Productivity Investment Fund (NPIF) Bids

 As part of the Autumn Statement 2016 the government announced the creation of a National Productivity Investment Fund (NPIF).
 This is intended to support areas that are important for boosting productivity, such as transport, housing, digital communications and research and development.
 The funding is intended to tackle barriers to growth, such as congestion on transport networks.

 In April 2017, the Department for Transport (DfT) announced a bidding round for NPIF in 2018/19 and 2019/20 with a total of £490m made available.
 Bids were invited to be submitted by 30 June 2017.
 The funding is for local roads, road based public transport, walking and cycling.
 The main theme is tackling congestion, with an emphasis on immediate impacts and quick delivery.